 Users have reported DirectX function, free virtual memory and total resource memory errors.
-These errors are caused by the lack of graphic card memory, and only way to fix this is to lower your in game graphic settings and game resolution.
+These errors are caused by the lack of graphics card memory, and the only way to fix this is to lower your in game graphic settings and game resolution.

-In worst case scenario, you might have to upgrade your graphic card with a new one that has more memory.
+In the worst-case scenario, you might have to upgrade your graphics card with a new one that has more memory.

 Creating a new .cfg file might help you with frame rate issues and lag, so let’s see how to create a .cfg file in Windows 10.

 Open Notepad and add the following lines to it:

 - RenderDevice.Dx11Enable 0